-The relationship between trade and the digital economy seems obvious today, but a few decades ago, that relationship didn’t exist.
-In our current zeitgeist — as a the North American Free Trade Agreement and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership are being renegotiated and implemented — issues surrounding the data driven economy are inextricably linked to global trade.
+The relationship between trade and the digital economy seems obvious today, but a few decades ago, that relationship did not exist.
+In our current zeitgeist — as the North American Free Trade Agreement and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership are being renegotiated and implemented — issues surrounding the data-driven economy are inextricably linked to global trade.

 So, one of the really interesting questions is the relationship between modern trade agreements and data rules, and if we’re to go back a number of years ago, there was no relationship.
 But, they’ve gradually changed as the economy has changed to a whole series of other regulatory issues and, most recently, is trade agreements have tried to also focus on digital commerce and digital trade.

 So, there are two types of data controls or data issues that we see appear in the trade agreements — one is known as data localization and the other has to do with data transfers.
 When we talk about data localization, the idea is that countries may require that certain data be retained within their local jurisdiction, in other words, localized.
 And so, the idea there is that unless you require that the data be stored and retained within the jurisdiction, there’s certainly a prospect or a possibility that that data may go elsewhere and the ability to assert some of your rules, whether privacy or security rules, may be lost.

 When it comes to data transfers, that speaks to potentially creating limits on, naturally enough, transferring data outside of the jurisdiction.
 And the most obvious and well-known example has to do with the European Union (EU), which long ago established rules around the ability to transfer data from the EU, from any of the EU member-states, to a third-party country.
 And what they said was that you could only do so if one of those third-party countries had privacy rules in place, or data protection rules in place, that they felt met an “adequacy standard.”